On this page:

 Walking

-Access by vehicle to Craigs Hut walk is subject to a seasonal road closure during the winter period.
+Access to both Craig's Hut and the Craig's Hut Walk is subject to a seasonal closure during the winter period.

 Closure dates are Thursday after Kings Birthday (June) to Thursday before Melbourne Cup (October) inclusive.